Chantal13/quartz/README.md

 You can generate a personal token from your account settings on the Quartz website.
 Quartz will load this file automatically when the CLI starts.

+## Testing

+Run `npm test` to execute the automated test suite.
+This includes an internal link checker that parses all Markdown files under `content/` and fails if any `[[link]]` points to a missing slug.

 ## License

 Quartz is released under the [MIT License](LICENSE.txt).